 To make a decorating decision without second-guessing yourself and agonizing over it for days or weeks is a similar process.
 You must:

 - Take it easy on yourself and pay attention to your intuition

 - Stay focused on the outcome you want

 - If you are unsure, let it rest for a moment and come back to it

 - Confidently choose and move on.
 There are other decisions to be made.

 The next time, remember what you loved about the last similar decision you made.
 Your instincts were right before, follow them again.

 Try These 3 Steps to End the Decision Overwhelm

 Before you throw things at the computer screen, while screaming, “BUT, HOW?
-How do I actually decide?!?!?”, hold on a sec.
-Follow these 3 simple steps for easier decision-making:
+How do I decide?!?!?”, Hold on a sec.
+Follow these three simple steps for easier decision-making: